 Avoid May through August.
 Atlanta's peak moving season collides with Miami's — everyone's moving at the same time, and prices spike 30-50%.

-The sweet spot?
+Sweet spot?
 October or February.
-October in Atlanta is gorgeous — 60s and 70s, low humidity, the trees are turning.
-February is mild enough to move comfortably, and you'll pay off-peak rates (0.7x-0.85x multiplier).
-On a $4,000 move, that's $600-$1,200 in savings just for picking the right month.
+October in Atlanta: 60s and 70s, low humidity, the trees are turning.
+February is mild enough and you pay off-peak rates.
+On a $4,000 move, that's Est. $600-$1,200 saved just by picking the right month.

-September works too, though you're still in hurricane territory for the Florida pickup.
-We've had exactly two moves delayed by hurricanes in the last three years.
-Both times, we rescheduled within 48 hours at no extra charge.
+September works too.
+You're still in hurricane territory for the Florida pickup, but we've only had two delays from hurricanes in three years.
+Both times, rescheduled within 48 hours, no extra charge.

 Atlanta Neighborhoods: Where Miami Transplants Actually End Up